About Your Endoscopic Submucosal Dissection (ESD) with an Upper Endoscopy

 If you take insulin or other medications for diabetes, you may need to change the dose.
 Ask the healthcare provider who prescribes your diabetes medication what you should do the day before and the morning of your procedure.

-If you take metformin (such as Glucophage® or Glumetza®) or a medication that contains metformin (such as Janumet®), do not take it the day before or the day of your procedure.
+If you take metformin (such as Glucophage® or Glumetza®) or a medication that contains metformin (such as Janumet®), don’t take it the day before or the day of your procedure.

 Get a letter from your healthcare provider, if needed

 If you take aspirin, ask the healthcare provider that prescribes it to you if you can stop taking it 1 week before your procedure.
 Aspirin and medications that contain aspirin can cause bleeding.
-For more information, read Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E.
+Read How To Check if a Medicine or Supplement Has Aspirin, Other NSAIDs, Vitamin E, or Fish Oil to learn more.

 If your healthcare provider doesn’t want you to stop taking aspirin, tell the healthcare provider doing your ESD procedure at least 10 days before the procedure.